jadonk/bonescript/README.md

 Information on the language is available at http://nodejs.org.

-To get started, try running the 'nod blinkled.js' on a BeagleBone.
+To get started, try running 'node blinkled.js' on a BeagleBone.

 Additional documentation is available at http://beagleboard.org/bonescript.